anupama-sinha/spring-logging-project/README.md

 * Performance hit on synchronizing file access between multiple modules & file lock
 * Logs are queued or cached in RAM first and then dumped to disk in sequence as write speed allows
 * Fishtag or Sleuth used for assigning unique IDs to logs to keep consitency across microservices
+* Microservices architecture reduces overhead of log file size.
+Even SQL Partitioning can be done for logging

 ## History
 * JDK 1.4 : java.util.logging has Loggers, Handlers